It’s not just teens that bring the heat – parenting a tween can be really challenging. Here are some things you need to know!

 Let’s face it, there are a lot of childhood stages that have a bad rap.
 There are the relentless newborn days (or daze!) and the terrible toddler years.
 Then there’s the heartbreak of sending them off into the big wide world when they start school, and of course, the most dreaded stage of all – the teenage years.

 Based on these widely held truths, one would assume there is a reprieve of sorts when your child is between 8 and 12 years old.
 Parenting a tween is sold as a golden age, nestled between the fledgling childhood and the smelly, attitude packed teenager.

-But it’s a trap for unwary players!!
+Beware: it’s a trap for unwary players!!

-This isn’t some innocuous, cruisy time where parents can relax.
+Parenting a tween isn’t some innocuous, cruisy time where parents can relax.
 Far from it.
 This is yet another tumultuous state of flux where the child you once knew and adored starts to morph into a complete stranger.

 You have entered the Tween Zone.

 Honestly, it slapped me in the face.
 Took me completely by surprise.
-I had always thought of tweens as cute teenage wannabes, simply mimicking older kids in dress and music taste, while still remaining their adorable selves.
+I had always thought of tweens as cute teenage wannabes.
+Simply mimicking older kids in dress and music taste, while still remaining their adorable selves.

 How wrong can one person be?!